tarantool/ansible-cartridge/examples/getting-started-app/README.md

     ...
 ```

-Run playbook:
+Run the playbook:

 ```bash
 $ ansible-playbook -i hosts.yml playbook.yml
 ```

-Now you can check that `Bootstrap vshard` button disappeared from the Web UI and `storage-1` replicaset `Buckets` value has been changed.
+Now you can check that the `Bootstrap vshard` button disappeared from the Web UI
+and the `Buckets` value in the `storage-1` replica set has been changed.

 ### Manage failover

-If you want to manage automatic failover, use `cartridge_failover` variable:
+If you want to manage (enable or disable) automatic failover, use the
+`cartridge_failover` variable:

 ```yaml
 ---